The Alice in Wonderland economics of nuclear power.

 Craig Bennett is director of policy and campaigns at Friends of the Earth

 For a full briefing on why Friends of the Earth opposes the building of new nuclear power stations see here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.